0.03%

 Human Development Index ranking

-El Salvador submitted its updated NDC in January 2022.
+El Salvador submitted its third NDC in December 2025.

 Key highlights from the NDC